FedCC: Robust Federated Learning against Model Poisoning Attacks: FedCC: Robust Aggregation against Poisoning Attacks

 \subsection{Overview of FedCC}

 \autoref{fig:overview} depicts an overview of FedCC.
-(1) A server initializes and advertises a global model to $n$ participating clients, selected out of total $k$ clients with a probability of fraction $C$.
-(2) The clients individually train their local models using their respective datasets and send the trained weights to the server for aggregation.
-Our proposed method intervenes at this moment.
-(3) The server extracts PLRs from the global model and each local model, and (4) compares RBF Kernel CKA values between them.
+(1) The server initializes and broadcasts the global model to $n$ clients, selected from a total of $k$ candidates with selection fraction $C$.
+(2) Each client trains a local model on its private dataset and sends the updated weights to the server—this is where our proposed method intervenes.
+(3) The server extracts PLRs from both the global model and each local model, and (4) compares RBF Kernel CKA values between them.
 (5) The CKA values are then clustered into two, potentially representing benign and malicious clients.
-(6) Since the server cannot assure whether the clients with higher similarities are malicious, it performs a coordinate-wise average of the weights from clients belonging to the cluster with a larger number of members, backed by an assumption that the number of malicious clients does not exceed $n/2 - 1$.
-(7) Finally, the server updates the global model for the current epoch and proceeds to the next iteration by distributing the updated global model to newly selected $n$ clients.
+(6) CKA similarity values are normalized across all clients for each layer as $a$.
+For the second-to-last layer (PLR), normalization is performed within the larger cluster as $b$, under the assumption that malicious clients are fewer than $n/2 - 1$.
+(7) Finally, the server aggregates each layer of local models weighted by $a$, but the PLR weighted by $b$, to update a global model for the current epoch and proceeds to the next epoch by distributing the updated global model to the newly selected $n$ clients.